deffyded/COSC329Project/README.md

 - Long method (method body longer than 25 lines, excluding blank lines)
 - Free loader (method body less than 3 lines, excluding blank lines)

-Note that this application assumes the Python code has no syntax errors and uses 4 space soft indents
+Note that this application assumes the Python code has no syntax errors, uses 4 space soft indents, and does not detect code smells for subclasses

 ##### Runtime and Environment